Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning

 \section{Abstract}

 Encrypted traffic classification (TC) methods must adapt to new protocols and extensions as well as to advancements in other machine learning fields.
-In this paper, we follow a transfer learning setup best known from computer vision.
-We first pretrain an embedding model on a complex task with a large number of classes and then transfer it to five well-known TC datasets.
-The pretraining task is recognition of SNI domains in encrypted QUIC traffic, which in itself is a problem for network monitoring due to the growing adoption of TLS Encrypted Client Hello.
+In this paper, we adopt a transfer learning setup best known from computer vision.
+We first pretrain an embedding model on a complex task with a large number of classes and then transfer it to seven established TC datasets.
+The pretraining task is recognition of SNI domains in encrypted QUIC traffic, which in itself is a challenge for network monitoring due to the growing adoption of TLS Encrypted Client Hello.
 Our training pipeline---featuring a disjoint class setup, ArcFace loss function, and a modern deep learning architecture---aims to produce universal embeddings applicable across tasks.
-The proposed solution, based on nearest neighbors search in the embedding space, surpasses SOTA performance on four of the five TC datasets.
-A comparison with a baseline method utilizing raw packet sequences revealed unexpected findings with potential implications for the broader TC field.
-We published the model architecture, trained weights, and transfer learning experiments.
+A transfer method based on model fine-tuning surpassed SOTA performance on nine of ten downstream TC tasks, with an average improvement of 6.4\%.
+Furthermore, a comparison with a baseline method using raw packet sequences revealed unexpected findings with potential implications for the broader TC field.
+We released the model architecture, trained weights, and codebase for transfer learning experiments.